Michael Grant, 12th Baron de Longueuil

-Michael Charles Grant, 12th Baron de Longueuil (born 1947) is a nobleman possessing the only French colonial title recognized by the Monarch of Canada, currently his third cousin, Charles III.
+Michael Charles Grant, 12th Baron de Longueuil (born 1947) is a British nobleman possessing the only French colonial title recognized by the Monarch of Canada, currently his third cousin, Charles III.

 Assumption of title and royal connection

-He assumed the title of Baron de Longueuil in 2004 upon the death of his father, Raymond Grant, in Navarrenx, near Pau, France.
+He assumed the Canadian title of Baron of Longueuil in 2004 upon the death of his father, Raymond Grant, in Navarrenx, near Pau, France.

 He is related to the monarch through his grandmother, Ernestine Maude Bowes-Lyon.
-She was first cousin to Lady Elizabeth Bowes-Lyon, later Queen Elizabeth The Queen Mother.
+She was first cousin to Lady Elizabeth Bowes-Lyon, later Queen Elizabeth the Queen Mother.
 The baron was a second cousin, once removed, to Queen Elizabeth II.

 Career, art and residence

 A medical practitioner, Grant de Longueuil has interests in palliative medicine, working for 13 years at Hayward House.
 His interest in pain control led him to take a degree in clinical hypnosis.

 Family

-Grant de Longueuil married Isabel Padua, born in the Philippines and of mixed Spanish and Filipino origin.
-Together, they have three children, including Rachel and Rebecca.
+Grant de Longueuil has been married twice.

+His first wife was Isabel Padua, born in the Philippines and of mixed Spanish and Filipino origin.
+Together, they have three daughters: Angela (b.
+1974), a dance instructor; Rachel (b.
+1977), an actress; and Rebecca (b.
+1982), also an actress.

 His second wife is Susan Casey, daughter of the BBC comedy writer and producer James Casey.
-They have one son.
+They have one son, David Grant (b.
+1984), heir apparent to the noble title of his father.